paddington-bear-nz/mock-notifications-feed/README.md

 # Mock Notification Feed

-This application is built using Vue 3 in Vite.
+This application is built using Vue 3 in Vite and Tailwind CSS.

 To run application in local enviorment run the following commands:
 - npm install
-- npm run build
 - npm run dev